Kansas City Chiefs: Ownership and administration

-The franchise was founded in 1959 by Lamar Hunt after a failed attempt by Hunt to purchase an NFL franchise and relocate them to Texas.
+The franchise was founded in 1959 by Lamar Hunt after a failed attempt by Hunt to purchase an NFL franchise and move them to Texas.
 Hunt remained the team's owner until his death in 2006.
-The Hunt family kept ownership of the team following Lamar's death and Clark Hunt, Lamar's son, represents the family's interests.
+The Hunt family kept ownership of the team after Lamar's death and Clark Hunt, Lamar's son, represents the family's interests.
 While Hunt's official title is CEO and Chairman of the Board, he represents the team at all owner meetings.
 In 2010, Hunt assumed role as CEO alongside his role as chairman of the board.
-According to Forbes, the team entered the 2022 season valued at $3.7 billion ranking them 23rd among the 32 NFL teams.
+According to Forbes, the team began the 2024 season valued at $4.85 billion USD, ranking them 24th among the 32 NFL teams.

 Owner Lamar Hunt served as the team's president from 1960 to 1976.
 Because of Lamar Hunt's contributions to the NFL, the AFC Championship trophy is named after him.
 He promoted general manager Jack Steadman to become the team's president in 1977.
 Steadman held the job until Carl Peterson was hired by Hunt in 1988 to replace him.
 Peterson resigned the title as team president in 2008.
-Denny Thum became the team's interim president following Peterson's departure and was officially given the full position in May 2009.
+Denny Thum became the team's interim president after Peterson's departure and was officially given the full position in May 2009.
 Thum resigned from his position on September 14, 2010.

 Don Rossi served as the team's general manager for half of the 1960 season, resigning in November 1960.
 Jack Steadman assumed duties from Rossi and served in the position until 1976.
 Steadman was promoted to team president in 1976 and despite being relieved of those duties in 1988, he remained with the franchise until 2006 in various positions.
 Jim Schaaf took over for Steadman as general manager until being fired in December 1988.
 Carl Peterson was hired in 1988 to serve as the team's general manager, chief executive officer and team president.
 Peterson remained in the position for nineteen years until he announced his resignation from the team in 2008.
 Denny Thum served as interim general manager until January 13, 2009, when the Chiefs named New England Patriots executive Scott Pioli the team's new general manager.

 Pioli was released in early January after the hiring of Andy Reid, and was replaced by John Dorsey.
 Pioli's record as the Chief's general manager was 23–41.

 On June 22, 2017, the Chiefs fired Dorsey.
 They hired Brett Veach as the new general manager on July 10, 2017.